G0ble/Implied-Volatility-Surface/README.md

 ### Solving for implied volatility

 σ cannot be isolated algebraically from Black–Scholes (it sits inside `d1`, `d2`, and the normal CDF), so IV is found numerically.
-Because the Black–Scholes price is **monotonically increasing in σ**, the root is unique and bracketed, making bisection a robust choice: it is derivative-free and always converges given a sign change — unlike Newton–Raphson, which can diverge when vega is near zero (deep ITM/OTM or very short-dated contracts).
+Because the Black–Scholes price is **monotonically increasing in σ**, the root is unique and bracketed, making bisection a robust choice: it is derivative-free and always converges given a sign change.

 ```python
 def implied_vol(market_price, S, K, T, r, q, option_type='call', tol=1e-6):